Frederick Foswell: Fictional character biography

 Following a crime war, the Kingpin takes over New York's underworld.
 Foswell, his ego smarting at seeing another man in his place, tries to reinstate himself as the Big Man, but the Kingpin outwits him, instead forcibly enlisting him as a lieutenant.
 When Kingpin kidnaps Jameson because of his editorials on the new crime wave, Spider-Man tries to rescue him, but is beaten by Kingpin.
 Kingpin tries to drown both Jameson and Spider-Man, but Spider-Man uses his webbing to create an air bubble that keeps them both alive.
 The attempted murder of Jameson turns Foswell against Kingpin, who, sensing this, tries to kill him.
 However, Spider-Man enters and stops him.
 While Kingpin and Spider-Man battle, Foswell runs into the basement of the Kingpin's building to try to help Jameson.
 When he finds Jameson, Foswell protects him from the thugs trying to kill him, and takes a bullet meant for him.
 The Kingpin escapes, and Foswell dies from the bullet wound.
 Jameson memorializes him as a hero in the Daily Bugle.

 Frederick Foswell was revealed to have a daughter named Janice.
 Adopting the Big Man mantle, Janice teams up with a new Crime Master, the Sandman, and the Enforcers to seek revenge on Spider-Man, battling him, the Human Torch and the Sons of the Tiger.
 However, when Janice and Crime Master get into an argument about who is in charge, Janice is shot by her erstwhile partner, who is subsequently revealed to be Nick Lewis Jr., the son of the original Crime Master and - ironically - her fiancé.
 Many years later, his younger prodigy - Frederick Jr. - would also attempt to avenge his father and sister's death on Spider-Man, only to be defeated by him and Jameson, who felt remorse for his own role in leading Frederick Jr. to his revenge road.

-During the Dead No More: The Clone Conspiracy storyline, Frederick Foswell's Big Man alias is cloned by Miles Warren's company New U Technologies.
+During the Dead No More: The Clone Conspiracy storyline, Frederick Foswell as the Big Man is "reanimated" by Ben Reilly's company New U Technologies, before he apparently dies again to the Carrion Virus.

-Other versions

-Ultimate Marvel

-The Ultimate Marvel version of Frederick Foswell is referenced during the Ultimate Fallout storyline that covered the "Death of Spider-Man", where he is credited with writing an article on Peter Parker's death at the hands of the Green Goblin.